 The bookshelves in particular are also front-facing, meaning that books can be arranged so that the child sees the covers, not the spines.
 Pre-schoolers can’t read, so they need to see the images on the covers to determine the content of the book and decide which one they want.
 We are used to looking at book spines, but our sons are not.

-How to arrange books on a Montessori bookshelf for the best?
+What is the best way to arrange books on a Montessori bookshelf?

 The shelves shouldn’t be crowded, with books on top of each other: each item should be well visible and in reach.
 If you are worried your child would not be able to have all his books available, that’s not a real problem.
 Instead, rotating the books from time to time would keep your child interested.